 Without power – Transportation becomes less of a problem if we look at the old ways and how our great-grandparents used to travel.
 Horses will not be available for everyone, but bicycles will still be around, even though it seems that these vehicles disappear mysteriously in every disaster movie you see.
 While bicycles are a good alternative for land transportation, kayaks and canoes are the next best thing when it comes to water transportation.

-We could lose our electrical grid from a natural disaster or a coordinate terrorist attack and a world without power is condemned to be consumed by chaos and panic.
+We could lose our electrical grid from a natural disaster or a coordinate terrorist attack.
+A world without power is condemned to be consumed by chaos and panic.
 This article should be a good reminder for all the people that take for granted everything we rely on, everything that is run by electricity.

 If you found this article useful, please vote for Prepper’s Will as a top prepper website: